 Pango

-"Pango" is a 3D Platformer made with a team of 17 students where you play as Pango, an archaeologist-built AI android who explores a hidden temple, navigating twists, leaping over ruins, gathering relics, and unveiling an ancient civilization's mysteries.
+"Pango" is a 3D Platformer made by 17 students.
+In it, you play as Pango, an archaeologist-built AI android who explores a hidden temple, navigating twists, leaping over ruins, gathering relics, and unveiling an ancient civilization's mysteries.

-This was a student project in my 2nd year where we received a creative brief that requested a: "3rd person skill-based platformer".
-I was a Technical Designer on this project who worked on player abilities and camera systems.
-Beyond that, my responsibilities also included the QA processes, marketing opportunities & overseeing the design of the project and reviewing other's work.
+This was a student project in my 2nd year where we received a creative brief that requested a "3rd person skill-based platformer".
+I was a Technical Designer on this project, working on player abilities and camera systems.
+Beyond that, my responsibilities also included the QA processes, marketing opportunities & overseeing the design of the project by reviewing others' work.

 Engine